FAIR Insurance Claim Guide

 Screen for independence and clear fee terms

 An insurance claim appraisal should be independent from the desired claim result.
-FAIR-native hiring means asking who the appraiser works for, how the fee is calculated, and what the final document will actually contain before work begins.
+Ask who the appraiser works for, how the fee is calculated, and what the final document will contain before work begins.

 • Avoid contingent fees, percentage-of-value fees, or compensation tied to the claim amount or settlement result.